25 Livestock Guardian Dog Breeds (LGD) – With Pictures

 The Maremmano-Abruzzese Sheepdog, also known simply as the Maremmano Sheepdog, is an extremely old breed of Italian dog that has been used as an LGD for thousands of years.

 Bred and used specifically to protect flocks of sheep from wolves, the Maremmano Sheepdog is not by nature an aggressive dog and will protect their charges by placing themselves between the predator and the flock and barking at the oncoming threat.
 They are typically employed in groups of three or four dogs, and their presence with the flock is usually enough to dissuade a predator.
-However, they will stand their ground and physically defend when required.
+However, they will stand their ground and physically defend the flock when required.

 16. Polish Tatra Sheepdog

 The Polish Tatra Sheepdog is a rare breed of LGD that was introduced into the mountainous Tatra region of Poland sometime during the middle ages.
 The breed has been popular with Polish shepherds for centuries, and even today, most Polish Tatras are employed as livestock guardians.
-Unlike some LGD breeds, the Polish Tatra Sheepdog is not an aggressive breed and defends its flock through its sheer presence and a loud bark.
+Unlike some LGD breeds, the Polish Tatra Sheepdog is not an aggressive breed and defends its flock through its sheer presence and loud bark.

 You might also like: Best Dog Bed for Large Dogs – Reviews & Top Picks